Grand Marais/Cook County Airport

 Grand Marais/Cook County Airport is a county-owned public-use airport located 8 mi northwest of the central business district of Grand Marais, a city in Cook County, Minnesota, United States.

-This airport replaced the former Devil's Track Municipal Airport (FAA: GRM) located on the shore of Devil's Track Lake, 1 mi south of the current airport.
+The Grand Marais/Cook County Airport began as a fly-in wilderness resort created by a WWII bomber pilot who wanted to combine aviation and outdoor tourism in Northern Minnesota.
+WWII veteran Clarence J. Krotz bought land on Devil Track Lake in 1945 which was the location of the original airport.
+The new airport opened in 1996 and this airport replaced the former Devil's Track Municipal Airport (FAA: GRM) located on the shore of Devil's Track Lake, 1 mi south of the current airport.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, Grand Marais/Cook County Airport is assigned CKC by the FAA and GRM by the IATA (which assigned CKC to Cherkasy, Ukraine).

 Facilities and aircraft

 Grand Marais/Cook County Airport covers an area of 220 acre at an elevation of 1,799 ft above mean sea level.
 It has one runway designated 9/27 with a 4,199 × 75 ft asphalt surface.

 For the 12-month period ending July 31, 2005, the airport had 3,200 general aviation aircraft operations, an average of 267 per month.

 In the summer of 2009, the airport received $95,000 for the FAA to conduct an environmental impact study on a proposed expansion to the airport.
 On May 26, 2009, airport manager Rodney Roy told a Cook County board meeting that the expansion—which would widen the existing runway and increase its length to 5,000 feet from the existing 4,200 feet—would allow firefighting planes to operate from the airport.
 Roy also said that the project would cost approximately $12 million and might be spread out over three years.